vmblu keeps AI systems observable, safe and maintainable. Architecture, not code, is the real responsibility.

 AI-nativeBuilt for agents

-The message-based, asynchronous design makes these integrations straightforward and robust.
+The message-based, asynchronous design makes these integrations straightforward, robust and verifiable.

-Agents can generate node-level tests and reports, so you do not rely on reading code to understand correctness.
+Agents generate node-level tests and reports, so you do not rely on reading code to understand correctness.

 SecurityRuntime-enforced policy

+Security: nodes can be restricted in what they are allowed to access (network, filesystem, processes, etc.).
+If a node exceeds its permissions, the action is blocked and logged.
 Trust cannot rely on static analysis alone; vmblu enforces policy while the system runs.

 LicenseOpen source